 |Car insurance company||Poor||Average||Good||Excellent|

 Rates by age

 Age is also commonly a determining factor when car insurance companies set rates.
 While 2021 quoted average annual premiums from Quadrant Information Services indicate State Farm’s rates are more affordable on average, nationally, AAA and State Farm both see a trend in rates for standalone policy holders declining in cost over time.
-Because these are national averages, your own rates will vary; comparing quotes for your situation directly will give you a personalized understanding of which provider may offer you the best rate for the coverage you need.
+Because these are national averages, your own rates will vary.
+Comparing insurance quotes for your situation directly may help you have a better understanding of which auto insurance company could offer you the best rate for the coverage you need.

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|

 *16 year old cost when added to parents’ policy, 18-year-old renter